How Does Our Hidden Pet Fence Compare To Other Fences?

-In addition to the following qualities, we are also able to install your fence earlier than you can expect from the other guys.
-We are typically only booked out 1-2 weeks for installs, while Invisible Fence® will have you waiting for 8-10 weeks.
+In addition to these qualities, we are also able to install your fence earlier than you can expect from the other guys.
+We are typically only booked out 1-2 weeks for installs, while Invisible Fence® will have you waiting for several months.

 CLICK HERE to watch a short YouTube video explaining why you should choose Hidden Pet Fence!

 Our Endless Boundary technology activates the collar not just at the line but also beyond.

 The collar continues to activate if the dog runs past the wire, meaning they are given a constant reminder to break their concentration from whatever motivated them to test the boundary.